ckkim-rv/lotusflare_internship/README.md

 # lotusflare_internship
-Projects I worked on at LotusFlare
+Projects I worked on at LotusFlare.
+Certain parts of the code have been redacted for company privacy.